 Quality: Reliability, Availability, Serviceability and Stability

 Cray’s expertise in designing, deploying, optimizing and supporting large-scale parallel storage systems has enabled us to deliver a highly reliable, available and stable clustered storage system.
-The modular and redundant architecture of Cray Sonexion systems provides the highest reliability and resiliency to Lustre storage solutions for HPC and technical computing.
-In addition, each component, module and subsystem undergoes exhaustive factory testing under the most demanding test conditions to ensure maximum system robustness.
-Cray’s quality assurance team simulates real-world, thermal and failure stress testing matching worst-case, production operations scenarios.
+The modular and redundant architecture of Sonexion systems provides the highest reliability and resiliency to Lustre storage solutions for HPC and technical computing.
+In addition, each component, module and subsystem undergoes exhaustive factory testing under the most demanding test conditions to ensure maximum robustness.
+Cray’s quality assurance team simulates real-world thermal and failure stress testing matching worst-case production scenarios.

 Lustre® is the file system of choice for the world’s fastest supercomputers, powering over 60 percent of the world’s top 100 supercomputing systems.
 That number is growing and expanding to big data and high performance computing deployments not measured on the Top500® list.
 Lustre provides the world’s leading storage I/O scalability, and it is chosen by most of our customers.

 Cray’s Lustre model ensures stability and validation of real-world customer configurations through extreme testing, software enhancement and collaborative innovation.
 We aggressively test, validate and update Lustre — delivering changes back into the common Lustre source base through OpenSFS (Open Scalable File Systems), a key consortium for advancing Lustre.
 As an original founder and board member of OpenSFS, Cray jointly leads and funds development of key features to ensure Lustre's success.